What is ArcCatalog?

 We’ve already mentioned some key points about ArcCatalog.
 Today, we’re going to explore this application in more detail.
 Let’s get started.

 Manage and Organize Data

 As mentioned ArcCatalog is like a library for GIS data.
 But this library only recognizes GIS formats.
 For example, you can see geodatabases, raster and vector files.
 But you won’t be able to see PDF files unless you tell it to.

 It’s convenient how it re-arranges files into one.
 For example, there are at least 3 mandatory files that make up a shapefile.
 In Windows Explorer, you’ll see 3 separate files (SHP, SHX, DBF).
 But in ArcCatalog, it’s just a single shapefile rolled into one.

 ArcCatalog gives you an interface to manage both spatial and non-spatial data.
 It’s easy to browse for spatial data because of its tree view.
-The tree view also helps preparing schemas for geodatabases.
+The tree view also helps prepare schemas for geodatabases.

 You set up relationships and topology in geodatabases.
 The easiest way to do this is using the tree view in ArcCatalog.
 In fact, you won’t be able to view the contents of a geodatabase without ArcCatalog.
-Here’s how a geodatabase looks like:
+Here’s what a geodatabase looks like:

 Edit Metadata with Convenience